Washington, DC., May 25, 2020:

 Since that day, people have taken to the streets in protest in over 350 cities in the U.S. demanding to live in a world where the police stop killing Black people with impunity.
 Instead of elected officials committing to this, we have seen them deploy militarized violence on protestors.

 We’ve been heartened by the solidarity that so many in our communities have already expressed, like Ruhel Islam, a Bangladeshi restaurant owner in Minneapolis, who said “Let my building burn…Justice needs to be served.”

 As South Asians, we have a duty to address and fight anti-Blackness on both systemic and interpersonal levels.
 If we don’t, we are willing participants in anti-Black racism.
-In addition to our hub of resources for combatting anti-Black racism, below are some tools and resources to continue to learn about and move into action around solidarity:
+In addition to our hub of resources for combatting anti-Black racism, below are some tools and guidelines to continue to learn about and move into action around solidarity: